18 Ways to Read More Books and Become Smarter

 Before I started reading one book a month, I never read AT ALL.
-I always wanted to, but I kept trying to love popular books like Harry Potter or A Song of Ice and Fire and that wasn’t cutting it for me.
+I always wanted to, but I kept trying to love popular books like Harry Potter or A Song of Ice and Fire, but that wasn’t cutting it for me.

-Then came Sapiens (I read it because my brother forgot his copy at my house and out of boredom I started reading it).
+Then came Sapiens.
 And that’s when I realized I liked reading non-fiction!
 I embarked on a reading journey and found real wisdom I could apply to my own life right away.

 Books made me a lot smarter than I used to be.
 And that comes as no surprise.

 Did you know that reading is one of the main habits that separate successful from unsuccessful people?